timat35/Rcan/Rcan/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## News
-update test unit for R-devel version
+update test unit for noLD checks
 Add option to customize axis label in hidden function.